-- 4.55 The practice adopted by product manufacturers of attaching their own unique identification numbers to each product they produce is long established.
+- 4.52 The practice adopted by product manufacturers of attaching their own unique identification numbers to each product they produce is long established.
 These are typically in the form of a model/catalogue number and/or a serial number.
-These numbers typically take the form of combinations of numerals, letters and symbols that are human-readable and as barcodes that are machine readable.
-They may identify a single instance of something, or be attached to multiple products of identical design, or may denote a specific production run of a given product. - 4.56 Conceptually, on a production line, if a product were first to start out as just its own unique identification number label and then during production, distribution, use and disposal, as processes are applied with each event being logged into appropriate databases; the manufacturers, users and other related parties may use the product's unique identification number to track and manage whatever happens to the product across its entire lifetime.
-Using the unique identification number as the key, these databases may also be linked together to yield yet more powerful information. - 4.57 Identification numbers that are unilaterally generated by individual product manufacturers are not necessarily unique nor have any common structure.
+These numbers typically take the form of combinations of numerals, letters and symbols that are human-readable and as barcodes that are machine readable. - 4.53 Conceptually, the manufacturers, users and other related parties can use the product's unique identification number to track and manage whatever happens to the product across its entire lifetime.
+On a production line, a product can first to start out with its own unique identification number label and then during production, distribution, use and disposal, as processes are applied, each event can be logged into an appropriate database.
+Using the unique identification number as the key, these databases may also be linked together to yield yet more powerful information. - 4.54 Identification numbers that are unilaterally generated by individual product manufacturers are not necessarily unique nor have any common structure.
 Internationally, several organisations have created standardised systems for generating and issuing unique index numbers to manufacturers and organisations invested in labelling their physical assets with a globally unique number.
-There are also many examples of standards and systems to unify serial numbering in different industries, e.g. vehicles, publications, currency, aviation, retail, etc. but historically, this has not been formally achieved across the medical device industry in the European marketplace. - 4.58 The European Regulations covering both medical devices and in vitro diagnostic medical devices introduce a mandatory UDI system with a supporting database (EUDAMED) and medical device nomenclature to facilitate adequate device identification of medical devices through their manufacture, distribution and use on patients. - 4.59 Custom-made devices are not required to carry UDI.
+There are also many examples of standards and systems to unify serial numbering in different industries, e.g. vehicles, publications, currency, aviation, retail, etc. but historically, this has not been formally achieved across the medical device industry globally. - 4.55 Regulators globally have started to include requirements for unique device identification (UDI) as part of regulations, initially in the USA, with the IMDRF agreeing some principles for a UDI system in a UDI Application Guide 255.
+The European Regulations covering both medical devices and in vitro diagnostic medical devices introduce a mandatory UDI system with a supporting database (EUDAMED) and medical devices through their manufacture, distribution and use on patients. - 4.56 Custom-made devices are not required to carry UDI.